Tips for Traveling Through RDU

 - Clearly label all luggage

 - Bring a government-issued ID that matches your name on your ticket.
-Check with your airline for child ID requirements.

 - Be prepared for the TSA security checkpoint.